MohammadBangee/LinuxPatching/README.md

 local_dir is a directory where to store the logs during the playbooks is running.
 Default: /tmp/ansible/sys-patching:
 local_dir: "/tmp/ansible/sys-patching"

-Patching_type: KERNEL --> Full patch with reboot , NOREBOOT .
-Default: KERNEL:
+Patching_type: KERNEL --> Full patch with reboot , SIMPLE .
+Default: SIMPLE:
-Patching_type:  KERNEL
+Patching_type:  SIMPLE

 Requirements
 ------------